ryanq47/CS-EXTC2-NTP/leftoff.md

 That has seemignly been fixed

 The new bug seems to be between the Client and the Controller.
-The beacon always checks in cuz it's from the controller, but no data seems to be coming *out* of the beacon? it for sure gets sent in
+The beacon always checks in cuz it's from the controller, but no data seems to be coming *out* of the beacon? it for sure gets sent in.
+ - TLDR: Disconnect between beacon & client -> server & teamserver